jillesvangurp/rankquest-studio/README.md

 An important detail is that tailwind uses simple string manipulation and therefore you should not attempt to manipulate these strings at runtime.
 Tailwind works at build time and any such manipulations may cause it to fail to generate the right css classes.

 ## Development and running Rankquest Studio locally

+If you want to add your own custom plugins to Ranquest Studio, or want to tinker with it, simply check out the source code and start editing.

 To run a local server, you will need a recent JVM (17 should be fine).
 The ./gradlew script (the gradle wrapper) takes care of downloading the correct version of gradle.